Could English Be A North Germanic (Scandinavian) Language?

-The English language as we know it today is descended from Old English which was brought by the Angles and Saxons during the early Middle Ages in Britain, hence being alternatively known as Anglo-Saxon.
-Over the centuries that followed, the Norse incursions and the Norman conquest after the Battle of Hastings from 1066 considerably contributed to the lexical enrichment of the English language by adding a pronounced Scandinavian influence.
+The English language as we know it today is descended from Old English, a Germanic language which was brought by the Angles and Saxons during the Early Middle Ages in Britain, hence being alternatively known as Anglo-Saxon.

 Thus, English became quite an eclectic language, absorbing many lexicons within the one of its own.
-Although English is considered by mainstream linguists as a West Germanic language (part of this linguistic sub-branch alongside German, Dutch or the Frisian languages), some academicians make a stunning claim, namely that English is, in fact, a North Germanic language.
+Although English is regarded by mainstream linguists as a West Germanic language (part of this linguistic sub-branch alongside German, Dutch, or the Frisian languages), some academicians make a stunning claim instead, namely that English is, in fact, a North Germanic language.

-The two professors at the University of Oslo, the Norwegian Jan Terje Faarlund and the American Joseph Emmonds, a visiting Professor from the Palacký University in Olomouc, Czech Republic, done extensive research on the matter and claimed additional facts.
-While grammar is concerned, the two researchers reasoned that the syntax and word order in English differs very much from the syntaxes of the other West Germanic languages and is very similar to the syntaxes of the North Germanic languages (i.e. Danish, Norwegian, Swedish, Icelandic and Faroese).
+The two professors at the University of Oslo, the Norwegian Jan Terje Faarlund and the American Joseph Emmonds, a visiting Professor from the Palacký University in Olomouc, Czech Republic, conducted extensive research on the matter and claimed additional facts.
+While grammar is concerned, the two researchers reasoned that the syntax and word order in English differs very much from the syntaxes of the other West Germanic languages and is very similar to the syntaxes of the North Germanic languages (i.e. Danish, Norwegian, Swedish, Icelandic, Faroese, and Elfdalian).

-Many words of Scandinavian origin can be used in a day-to-day conversation in English, and the total amount of them can be easily estimated at 5,000.
-Consequently, between 20 and 60 English words of Old Norse origin are used in a daily conversation.
-As such, one can conclude that history does influence the development of a language in considerable ways.
+Many words of Scandinavian origin can be used in everyday conversations in English, with their total number amounting to as much as 5,000.
+Consequently, between 20 to 60 common English words of Old Norse origin can be used in a daily conversation.
+As such, one can conclude that history does greatly influence the development of a certain language.

 Nonetheless, this doesn’t necessarily mean that being visibly influenced by Old Norse English can be classified as a North Germanic language, and so the recent theories or premises that surround this matter seem quite inaccurate to the vast majority of the scholars.
-In the end, such claims are more or less contradictory and may potentially trigger heated debates among academicians and mere unspecialized people alike.
+In the end, such claims are more or less contradictory and may potentially trigger heated debates amongst scholars and mere unspecialised people alike.

 - Is English a Scandinavian language? on www.na-weekly.com